geekygirlsarah/personal-readme/README.md

 **Schedule/working hours:** 9:00am - 4:30pm EST
 (I am flexible but _not_ an early morning person)

+**If there's multiple Sara(h)s:** Use Sarah W, SW, or some other reference including my first name/initial.
+Don't use just my last name ("Withee") as it sounds too much like sports or military references and I don't like it.

 If you have questions about anything, leave a work DM and I'll try to clarify!

 ---